 Skill Level Appropriate for all

-- Hi everyone, John McWade.
-I'd like to continue this time what we started last time, and that's a review of two more boring book covers.
-If you missed it, I'd encourage you to go back and look at the first installment.
-What I did was give you an assignment to design the cover of a book that you would keep by your bed to read and fall asleep, and a lot of you discovered that designing something bland and unengaging is just as difficult as any other kind of design.
-So let's look at two more covers.
-This is Amy's entry.
-I'm sure she thought that the long botanical title would put you to sleep; and if that failed, the sheer heft of the book, there must be 2,000 pages here, might crush you to sleep.
+- This is part three of our Boring Book Project.
+I'd like to review two more covers.
+If you missed the challenge, I encourage you to go back and see the first two episodes.
+What I did was give you an assignment to design the cover of a book that you would keep by your bedside to read and fall asleep.
+You don't want to arouse the reader in any way.
+And like you heard before, a lot of you discovered that designing something blah is just as hard as any other kind of design.
+That's because in the presence of anything visual, we respond.

 Q: Why can't I earn a Certificate of Completion for this course?